matthiasblum/h5hg/README.md

 ### Plotting data

+Generate a figure of the retrieved data:

     >>> mat.plot()
     /tmp/tmp.4gHaOMFGjz

 The `plot()` method returns the path of the generated image.
 If Gnuplot is not in your `PATH`, pass the binary's path as follows:

     >>> mat.plot(gnuplot="/programs/gnuplot-4.6.6/src/gnuplot")

+You can tweak the scale limit with the `vmax` argument, and generate a triangular display instead of a square one with the `astriu` argument:

+    >>> mat.plot(vmax=100, astriu=True)